DNS Hardening on Manjaro: Ignore DHCP

 explain in a paragraph all of computer networking (-_-): I’m sure that you’ve

-seen or heard quite a lot of times that computers have IP addresses.
+seen or heard many times that computers have IP addresses.
 If you’ve

 ever thought about it, I’m pretty sure that you reached the following